Toraalv/rss-for-mal/README.md

 # RSS for MyAnimeList, and Waybar module
 The API and website is available at [rfm.toralv.dev](https://rfm.toralv.dev).

-You are free to selfhost your own instance.
+You are free to selfhost your own instance though you will need your own access to the MAL API.